Neptunium(IV) fluoride

-Neptunium(IV) fluoride or neptunium tetrafluoride is a inorganic compound with the formula NpF4.
+Neptunium(IV) fluoride or neptunium tetrafluoride is an inorganic compound with the formula NpF4.
 It is a green salt and is isostructural with UF4.

 Synthesis

 Neptunium(IV) fluoride can be prepared by reacting neptunium(III) fluoride or neptunium dioxide with a gas mixture of oxygen and hydrogen fluoride at 500 °C:

 It can also be prepared by treating neptunium dioxide with HF gas: